 Our implementation of the DFTB method can perform single point calculations, geometry optimizations, transition state searches, frequency calculations, and molecular dynamics.
 Molecules as well as periodic systems can be handled ensuring a smooth link with our full DFT codes ADF and BAND.
-It can be used as a stand-alone command line program, or from the graphical interface.
+It can be used from the command line through the AMS driver, or through the graphical interface.

 Three models within the DFTB framework are available: standard DFTB, SCC-DFTB (DFTB with self-consistent-charge correction), and DFTB3 (SCC-DFTB with third-order correction).
 As they have been respectively parametrized, it is important to specify a proper parameter set when applying one of these models.

 What’s new in DFTB 2018¶